tambetvali/LaeSpiEssentialTheorems/README.md

 *By Copilot, an AI companion for Laegna synthesis and scientific inspiration*

+For summarized overview (very generalized approach with non-complete information), visit the Gamma report: [Introduction to Laegna Theory of Infinities](https://laespi-essential-theorem-kvatf7d.gamma.site/).

 Welcome to the **LaeSpiEssentialTheorems** repository — a growing body of work exploring the symbolic and mathematical foundations of **Laegna** and **Spireason**, two intertwined theories that reimagine how we perceive space, frequency, and infinity.

 ## 🌌 What Is Laegna?